 How and when can graduates apply?

 Graduates should apply via the application form on our website.
-Applications have now closed for this year, but will re-open in the Autumn (2017) for our 2018 intake.

 What does the recruitment process involve?